okfn/static-sites-utils/README.md

 To perform the tasks described below you might need access to the following services:

 * [Cloudflare](https://dash.cloudflare.com): For managing DNS records.
-Log in as *sysadmin@okfn.org*, the password is on LastPass.
-You will need to access the sysadmin@okfn.org Gmail inbox to get the 2FA token.
+Log in as *sysadmin at okfn.org*, the password is on LastPass.
+You will need to access the sysadmin at okfn.org Gmail inbox to get the 2FA token.
 To access this inbox you will need the password stored on LastPass and a 2FA code from the Google Authenticator app.
 * [Google Cloud Storage](https://console.cloud.google.com/storage/browser?authuser=1&project=oki-archive&prefix=): For managing the Storage buckets.
-While you can use your own *@okfn.org* account to browse the UI, to perform the actual tasks from the scripts you will need to login locally as *sysadmin@okfn.org* using `gcloud auth login`.
+While you can use your own *@okfn.org* account to browse the UI, to perform the actual tasks from the scripts you will need to login locally as *sysadmin at okfn.org* using `gcloud auth login`.
 * Wordpress.
 For managing (shutting down) WP sites.
 Use your *@okfn.org* account to login to one of the network site admin pages, eg:
     * https://core.okfn.org/wp-admin/network/sites.php
     * https://network.okfn.org/wp-admin/network/sites.php